 Studying dance provides you with specialist knowledge in different dance forms, dance history, choreography, community dance, arts administration and the commercial and business side of dance and the performing arts.

-- presentation and communication skills
+- presentation and communication skills - to promote and showcase your talent

 - ability to work independently